On Beauville Structures for PSL(2,q): Introduction

 (see also~\cite[Theorem 13]{FGJ}). \item $\PSL_2(8)$:

 \item $\PSL_2(9) \cong A_6$:

 \end{itemize} \end{example}

 Observe that condition~\textit{(iii)} of Definition~\ref{defn.beau} is clearly satisfied under the assumption that $r_1 s_1 t_1$ is coprime to $r_2 s_2 t_2$.
 The example of the alternating groups shows that this assumption is not always necessary.
 But in the case of $\PSL_2(q)$ Theorem~\ref{thm.Beau.PSL2q} shows that this assumption is actually not far from being necessary.
-However, for any odd prime power $q>3$ the group $\PSL_2(q^2)$ admits an unmixed Beauville structure of type